 Table 7 reports the number of cases in which individual debtors with primarily consumer debts filed for protection under chapter 13 during the reporting period and stated on the voluntary bankruptcy petition (Official Form 1) that they previously had filed a case under any chapter of the bankruptcy code during the preceding eight years ("prior filings").
 For this table, data are captured at the time of filing, and only data on the initial filing of each case are counted.
 Data on reopened cases are excluded to prevent duplicate reporting.
 The data for Table 7 are provided exclusively by the debtors and are subject to the limitations described in the section above on debtor-provided data.

-In 33 percent (105,264) of the 319,010 cases in which debtors sought protection under chapter 13 in 2013, the debtors stated that they had filed a bankruptcy petition during the previous 8 years.
-In the remaining 213,746 cases, debtors stated that they had not filed for bankruptcy during the previous 8 years.
-Among districts with more than 10 filings in 2013, TN-W recorded the highest percentage of cases with prior filings at 54 percent, followed by the Northern District of Georgia and the Northern District of Alabama (both at 47 percent).
-The districts with the lowest percentage of cases in which debtors indicated prior filings were the District of Guam (prior filings were not reported in any cases) and the Districts of Vermont and Maine (14 percent each).
+In 36 percent (107,602) of the 301,103 cases in which debtors sought protection under chapter 13 in 2014, the debtors stated that they had filed a bankruptcy petition during the previous 8 years.
+In the remaining 193,501 cases, debtors stated that they had not filed for bankruptcy during the previous 8 years.
+Among districts with more than 10 filings in 2014, TN-W recorded the highest percentage of cases with prior filings at 56 percent, followed by the District of Idaho (54 percent).
+The districts with the lowest percentage of cases in which debtors indicated prior filings were the District of Maine (prior filings were reported in 13 percent of cases) and VT and AK (15 percent each).

 Creditor Misconduct and Punitive Damages